 - Motivated by achievement of goals, quick learner, self-directed, self-starter—capable of working both independently and interdependently with a team.

 - Handle multiple tasks with high attention to detail and accuracy.

 - Remain flexible and adjust priorities as needed.

 - Use discretion when dealing with sensitive or confidential matters.

-- Comfortable with weekend work hours.
+- Comfortable with some evening and/or weekend work hours.

 Habitat for Humanity of Orange County is an equal opportunity employer and does not unlawfully discriminate against any person because of race, color, religion, gender, marital status, age, national origin, physical or mental disability, sexual orientation, veteran/reserve and National Guard status, or any other status or characteristic protected by law.